To Lead is a Choice…the 4 ‘I’s of Thriving Leadership

 Some Tips:

 Allocate ‘time & space’ to think and plan.
-Schedule a regular annual strategic planning opportunity, and quarterly review results achieved with monthly & weekly focus.
+Schedule a regular annual strategic planning opportunity, and quarterly review of results achieved with monthly & weekly focus.

 On a personal note, also do a regular vision board and always keep it close as a constant daily reminder.